empa-scientific-it/openbis/pybis/src/python/README.md

 o.login(os.environ['OPENBIS_USERNAME'], os.environ['OPENBIS_PASSWORD'])
 ```

+As an even better alternative, you should use personal access tokens (PAT) to avoid username/password altogether.
+See below.

 ### Verify certificate

 By default, your SSL-Certification is being verified.
 If you have a test-instance with a self-signed certificate, you'll need to turn off this verification explicitly: